BrookeHeck/github.io-reading-notes-/class-12.md

 - Charts convey data quickly and are easier to look at than a table.

 2. How could Chart.js aid your previously created applications visually?
 - My first thought was all the tables in the salmon cookies project.
 I think that a bar graph would have been a much more visual representation than just numbers.
-Anyone could quickly and easily see the best and worst perfomring stores based on the size of the bar.
+Anyone could quickly and easily see the best and worst performing stores based on the size of the bar.

 ## Things I want to know more about
 - I didn't dive to deep into the docs of chart.js, but it looks like a great way to create graphs and charts.
 I would like to read through the docs more when I have time.